abdreams/CompetitiveProgramming/README.md

 ### Chart Component (Placeholder)

-If you have a chart component, make sure it's correctly implemented.
+If you have a chart component, ensure it's implemented correctly.
 Below is a placeholder example.

 #### `components/ChartComponent.js`